IBS574/metagenome_assignment/metagenomic_exercise.md

      git clone https://github.com/IBS574/metagenome_assignment.git
      cd metagenome_assignment

+You should copy the zipped fastq files you are working on to your local directory.

 Make an assessment of the quality of the FASTQ data.
 If you are familiar with the [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool, this can be used.
 To find out about how to run this program, use:

 	fastqc -h

 You will have to create a directory in your analysis folder for each file and then specify this directory using the ```-o``` option in ```fastqc```

+You will need to ```unzip``` your fastqc analysis results to get at the folder with images and stats etc.

 Another way is to use the ```SR-qualplot.R``` file in your github directory.
 (Note - this may require that you install the Bioconductor *ShortRead* package.